energyhelpline/energyhelpline.github.io/_drafts/cohesion/part2-refactoring-towards-cohesion.md

 layout: post
 title: Cohesion - Part 2 Refactoring Towards Cohesion
 author: Richard Nagle
-date: 2016-08-08
+date: 2016-10-19
 tags: cohesion,oo,refactoring
 ---

 In the second part of this series about code cohesion we'll look at how we can refactor an existing class to be more cohesive and look at the benefits of doing so.

-[Previously](/part1-what-is-cohesion) we were examining a class `DiscountCalculator` and determined that it had Lack of Cohesion of Methods (LCOM) score of 0.53.
-We want this score to be as close to zero as possible so we need to refactor this class to improve it's cohesiveness.
-As cohesion is basically a function of keeping methods and the field they operate on together, when refactoring we have two main strategies - extracting methods, and extracting fields.
+[Previously](/cohesion-part-1) we were examining a class, `DiscountCalculator`, and we determined it to have a Lack of Cohesion of Methods (LCOM) score of 0.53.
+We want this score to be as close to zero as possible so need to refactor this class to improve its cohesiveness.
+High cohesion is achieved by keeping methods and the fields they operate upon together in the same class; therefore to improve cohesiveness we have two main refactoring strategies - extracting methods and extracting fields.

 ### Extracting Methods ###